pestopancake/laravel-backpack-database-notifications/README.md

 Add a menu item to your 'resources/views/vendor/backpack/base/inc/sidebar_content.blade.php' by running:

-    php artisan backpack:add-sidebar-content "@include('backpack-database-notifications::sidebarMenuItem')"
+    php artisan backpack:add-menu-content "@include('backpack-database-notifications::sidebarMenuItem')"

 ### Admin view

-If you also have the [Permission Manager](https://github.com/Laravel-Backpack/PermissionManager) package installed then you can assign the permission 'notifications admin' to users for them to see admin functionality.
+With the [Permission Manager](https://github.com/Laravel-Backpack/PermissionManager) package installed you can assign the permission 'notifications admin' to users for them to see admin functionality.

 To change the permission name edit 'admin_permission_name' in the databasenotifications config file.